 - 1. Use an ohmmeter at the electrical box to determine which heater element has failed. - 2.
 Disconnect its leads from the terminal strip. - 3.
 Pull the leads out of the terminal box and then out of the elbow cover plate. - 4.
 Remove the heater cover from the bottom of the diffusion pump.
-Move the insulation to expose the faulty heaters. - 5.
-Remove the nuts holding down the clamping plate. - 6.
+Move the insulation to expose the faulty heaters.

+- 5. Spray heater clamp nuts with penetrating oil. - 6.
+Remove the nuts holding down the clamping plate. - 7.
 Lower the entire heating unit (heater element, clamping plate and crush plate (except for the NHS-35 which does not have a crush plate) until it is off the mounting studs.